-Many of our colleagues are former teachers and so, for us, the health and safety of our groups must always be the priority.
+Many of us are former teachers and so the health and safety of our groups is always the priority

 Safety Management System